What is an Encounter Form? 12 Examples of Superbills

 • Customizable intake forms, treatment plans, assessments, and more

-• HIPAA compliant video appointments, including screen-sharing
+• HIPAA-compliant video appointments, including screen-sharing

 • Secure client portal for communication